Tell el-Maschuta: First colonization phase

-The excavations prove that Tell el-Maschuta was founded in the 16th century BC at the end of the Second Intermediate Period (1600 to 1550 BC) by the Hyksos (immigrants from the Near East).
+The excavations prove that Tell el-Maschuta was founded during the Second Intermediate Period.
 The name of the village at that time has not yet been determined.
 The small village resembled an outpost, as there were no special fortifications.
 The shape of the curved city walls used at this time is characteristic.
 There is evidence of a continuous increase in burials and the construction of above-ground circular silos during the construction phase of Tell el-Maschuta.
 The tombs showed striking differences in terms of the status of the buried persons.
 Warrior burials included the Asian-style weaponry typical of this period, such as daggers and chisel-shaped axes.
 The other mud-brick graves contained numerous valuable grave goods such as gold or silver headbands and silver-decorated bracelets, earrings and hair rings, gold and silver scarabs, tools and semi-precious stones, as well as amulets and food.
 In contrast, children's graves and burials in the disused round silos only occasionally included grave goods.

 Archaeological excavation profile showing recognizable strata.